fede183/notes/NotesAWS.md

 Public subnets have a route to the internet gateway\
 not gateways: private subnets -> internet

+## Network ACL
-## Network ACL: firewall for subnets, rules only include IP address
+firewall for subnets, rules only include IP address\
+stateless, inbound and outboud traffic

 ## VPC logs
 capture information about the IP traffic